stmcallister/smartsheet-increment-year/README.md

 # Smartsheet Increment Year
 Node.js sample for updating date values in Smartsheet

-This is a sample shows the following using the (smartsheet-javascript-sdk)[]:
+This is a sample shows the following using the [smartsheet-javascript-sdk](https://github.com/smartsheet-platform/smartsheet-javascript-sdk):

 * Get Sheet
 * Update Row